NextCenturyCorporation/itm-evaluation-client/README.md

 ### Running the ADM minimal runner

  To see additional details regarding modifying this minimal runner to be a TA2 client, see the comments at the top of `itm_minimal_runner.py`.
+ These comments also describe how to configure the ADM minimal runner to choose pre-configured action paths.

-Then run `itm_minimal_runner.py` in the root directory:
+ Run `itm_minimal_runner.py` in the root directory:

 ```
 usage: itm_minimal_runner.py [-h] --adm_name ADM_NAME [--session [session_type [scenario_count ...]]] [--eval]